amandakoster/tolling-system-app/README.md

 This repository contains a mock backend system for managing toll transactions.
 It includes functionality for adding, querying, updating toll transactions in a SQLite database, and streaming toll transaction data.
 End-to-end tests are implemented using Cypress.

+This app uses SQL.js which operates entirely within the browser, using WebAssembly to execute SQLite queries without any need for backend interaction.
+It is a powerful tool for running lightweight, client-side SQL databases but is limited to the scope of what can be done within the browser environment.
+All data processing is done locally, and if you need to persist data across sessions, you must manually handle it by saving the database state to a file or browser storage like IndexedDB.

 ## Features